History of anthracite coal mining in Pennsylvania: 18th century

 The actual presence of coal is first recorded on a map made in 1753 by John Pattin, an Indian trader, although it is possible he did not detect the coal first hand, but rather heard about it from other traders.
 In 1754, George Washington led an expedition across the Allegheny Mountains, and his second-in-command wrote a letter detailing an abundance of natural luxuries including coal in Western Pennsylvania.

-In 1761, the first actual Pennsylvania coal mine is recorded on the “Plan of Fort Pitts and Parts Adjacent” map.
+In 1761, the first actual Pennsylvania coal mine is recorded on the "Plan of Fort Pitts and Parts Adjacent" map.
 The bituminous mine was located in Fort Pitt near the top of Coal Hill, which is now Downtown Pittsburgh.
 Anthracite coal was first found in 1762, and then was used for the first time around 1769 by Obadiah Gore and his brother in their blacksmith shop in Wilkes-Barre.
-However, coal usage was generally restricted to local consumption need until the industry began to expand at the turn of the 19th century.
+However, coal usage was generally restricted to local consumption needs until the industry began to expand at the turn of the 19th century.

 The Lehigh Coal Mine Company first used coal commercially in 1792.
-The company was founded after German immigrant Philip Ginder discovered beds of the anthracite “stone coal” near Summit Hill in 1791 while out hunting.
+The company was founded after German immigrant Philip Ginder discovered beds of the anthracite "stone coal" near Summit Hill in 1791 while out hunting.

 A wealthy landowner, Jacob Weiss, and other Philadelphia businessmen provided the capital to form the Lehigh Coal Mine Company.
 The company had a slow start because of the difficulty in igniting anthracite coal and the inability to transfer the coal to urban markets.
 Judge Jesse Fell of Wilkes-Barre discovered a solution to ignite anthracite in 1808 with the usage of an iron grate that allowed the coal to light and burn easier.
 Demand for the anthracite coal increased slightly.
 Brothers Abijah and John Smith were the first to successfully transport hard coal when they moved 50 tons on an ark down the Susquehanna River to Columbia in 1807.